San Francisco Health Care Security Ordinance

 In 2006, San Francisco passed its Health Care Security Ordinance (HCSO), which requires employers with 20 or more employees to spend an amount hourly on health care expenditures for every employee who has been employed more than 90 days, working at least 8 hours a week.
 This law applies to employers operating in San Francisco, regardless of their headquartered location.
 Additionally, the law uses the overall number of employees associated with an employer, therefore, employees working outside of San Francisco are calculated when determining the size of an employer with regards to this ordinance.

 There is lower tier rate for employers between 20 – 99 employees, and a higher rate for those over 100 employees (see chart below).
 The rate increases annually with the Consumer Price Index (CPI), and the increase is posted on the Office of Labor Standards Enforcement (OLSE) website.
-OLSE is the enforcement agency for this law (as well as paid sick leave and minimum wage), which requires annual reporting of health care expenditures and quarterly acknowledged payments for health care expenditures.
-The required hourly spending requirement must be allocated toward health-related benefits, which can include health insurance, excepted benefits health reimbursement accounts (HRAs) or paying into the City Option.
+OLSE is the enforcement agency for this law (as well as paid sick leave, minimum wage, paid parental leave, etc.), which requires annual reporting of health care expenditures and quarterly acknowledged payments for health care expenditures.
+The required hourly spending requirement must be allocated toward health-related benefits, which can include health insurance and other private sector options, or paying into the City Option.
 The City Option is a program where an employer pays their hourly spending requirement for all or some of their employees to the City for them to manage their employees’ healthcare funds.
 The City Option is not health insurance and therefore, does not satisfy the Employer Mandate for a business subject to the Affordable Care Act.